BOOK A FREE CONSULTATION

 What is Sexuality and Gender OCD?

 Sexuality and Gender OCD is a type of Obsessive-Compulsive Disorder where individuals experience persistent, intrusive thoughts about their sexual orientation, gender identity, or sexual preferences.
-People with this subtype of OCD may feel uncertain about their sexuality or gender, leading to intense anxiety and compulsive behaviors as they seek reassurance or attempt to confirm their feelings.
-These thoughts and behaviors often cause confusion and distress, even though they do not reflect the person’s true feelings or identity.
+People with this subtype of OCD may feel uncertain about their sexuality or gender, leading to intense anxiety and compulsive behaviours as they seek reassurance or attempt to confirm their feelings.
+These thoughts and behaviours often cause confusion and distress, even though they do not reflect the person’s true feelings or identity.

 Common Obsessions in Sexuality and Gender OCD

-Common Behaviors in Sexuality and Gender OCD
+Common Behaviours in Sexuality and Gender OCD

 How Sexuality and Gender OCD Affects Daily Life

 Sexuality and Gender OCD can make individuals question their sense of self, leading to confusion and uncertainty.
 The constant doubt can impact relationships, social interactions, and overall well-being.
-People with this subtype of OCD may feel trapped in an endless cycle of compulsive behaviors and intrusive thoughts, which often leads to exhaustion, isolation, and emotional distress.
+People with this subtype of OCD may feel trapped in an endless cycle of compulsive behaviours and intrusive thoughts, which often leads to exhaustion, isolation, and emotional distress.

 What is Postpartum OCD?